ssedano/elfari/README.md

 ## What does?

 Very little indeed.
-Mostly annoy people by playing music from youtube in the office.
+Mostly annoy people by playing music from youtube and shouting out loud crappy jokes (Spanish) in the office.
 Sometimes also annoy people on Twitter.

 ## Installation

+(VLC)[http://www.videolan.org] is the preferred player.

+Look for installers in releases page.
+Then use those if you prefer an easy way to install this software.
+Bear in mind this disclaimer:

-You definitely shouldn't install this software.
-This is just a pet project to provide some kind of "jukebox" to the office.
+`This is just a pet project to provide some kind of "jukebox" to the office.`

+Installers leave the app in `/opt/elfari`.
+If you choose `VLC` all you have to do is `sudo /opt/elfari/bin/elfari`.
+It currently needs `sudo privileges`.

+It comes with sensible defaults for a `VLC` player integration and `*nix`.

 ```
 git clone git@github.com:ssedano/elfari

-cd elfari && bundle
+cd elfari && bundle install

+ruby elfari.rb
 ```

 Tune `config/config.yml` file and run either the `run.sh` or `elfari.rb`.